IntelliTect/Coalesce/docs/stacks/vue/coalesce-vue-vuetify/components/c-datetime-picker.md

         When parsing a user's text input into the text field, c-datetime-picker will first attempt to parse it with the format specified by `dateFormat`, or the default as described above if not explicitly specified.

-        If this fails, the date will be parsed with the `Date constructor <https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Date/Date>`_, but only if the `dateKind` is ``datetime`` or ``date``.
+        If this fails, the date will be parsed with the [Date constructor](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Date/Date), but only if the `dateKind` is ``datetime`` or ``date``.
 This works fairly well on all modern browsers, but can still occasionally have issues. c-datetime-picker tries its best to filter out bad parses from the Date constructor, like dates with a year earlier than 1000.

 `readonly?: boolean`
     True if the component should be read-only.